openzim/zim-requests/README.md

 After submitting the issue, we will create the corresponding recipe on the <a href="https://farm.openzim.org/">zimfarm</a> and, if everything works then the zim file will automatically be added to the library (after 24-48 hours).  <br>

 In case the recipe didn't work, we will investigate and keep the recipe for later fixes so you needn't open an new request.  <br>

+**To flag an existing ZIM file**

+This may be needed if the format is wrong, info is missing, etc.

+Simply open an issue, ignore the default template, and describe what the problem is: which zim file name, and which plaform you have been triyng to open it on.